VisilyRomani/microcontroller/README.md

 ## D1-MATRIX

 D1-Matrix is code for the led pattern puzzle.
 There is a preset light pattern that corresponds to spesific buttons with one button that replays the pattern and clears what order the buttons were pressed.

+## RELAY-Test
+Test code used to trigger relay.
+Based on Nano3